 Take two opposite corners and press them together in the center. (they will stick better with a bit of water on the join.)

-Heat the coconut oil and add the formed pestiños and all them to float to the surface.
+Heat the coconut oil and add the formed pestiños and cook them until they float to the surface.
 Flip them when they turn golden brown.

 Remove to paper towels to drain and toss in cinnamon sugar.